 The College is a member of the Sixth Form Colleges’ Association and our teaching staff are employed in accordance with their Conditions of Service Handbook or ‘red book’, supplemented by local agreements and policies.
 All appointments are subject to a six month trial period during which there are three formal meetings before appointment is confirmed.
 Thereafter teachers participate in an annual professional review process comprising a general review followed by a further discussion including analysis of student performance data.

 A recognised full teaching qualification is normally required although it is possible for a strong candidate to be appointed without such.
 Typically, an unqualified candidate will be appointed on a fixed term basis, with permanent employment being subject to gaining the qualification within two years if full time or four years if part time.
 The College will normally give assistance in obtaining the qualification.
-We welcome NQTs on to our staff and provide additional support during their first year, following Hampshire County Council’s NQT Support and Induction programme where appropriate.
+We welcome Early Career Teachers (ECTs) on to our staff and provide additional support during their first year, following Hampshire County Council’s ECT Support and Induction programme where appropriate.

 Sixth form teachers are appointed to a scale point in accordance with their qualifications and experience, normally progressing annually on 1 September until they reach the top of the nine-point range.
 Additionally, we have a very large number of roles which reward teachers who take on additional responsibilities.
-There are four faculties, each with a Head of Faculty who leads on curriculum and pastoral matters.
+There are five faculties, each with a Director of Curriculum & Support who leads on curriculum and pastoral matters.
 Every subject has a Head of Subject post and sometimes a Deputy, plus there are a range of opportunities for leadership in cross College topics.
 For these responsibilities, staff receive a Management Responsibility Allowance or an Additional Responsibility Payment.
 Remission is also generally available for these roles.

 A full time teacher is required to work for 195 days a year (1265 hours) of which 190 are days on which s/he is required to teach.
 The remaining days are for training.
 This is ‘directed time’.
-A full time teacher’s contact time is 26 sessions (each of 55 minutes) a week, which is frequently but not necessarily made up of 23 sessions subject teaching, a workshop and two sessions for the tutor role.
+A full time teacher’s contact time is 22 sessions (each of 65 minutes) a week, which is frequently but not necessarily made up of 18 sessions subject teaching, two workshops/activities and two sessions for the tutor role.
+This will change to 26 sessions (each of 55 minutes) a week from September 2022 as we end a temporary Covid-related timetable.
 Virtually all full time teachers and most part time staff have a tutor group.
 Undirected time, for lesson preparation etc. is in excess of this and is not defined by the College.
-The teaching day is 9 am to 4.35 pm Monday to Friday.
+The sixth form teaching day is 9 am to 4.40 pm Monday to Friday.

 All the above applies pro-rata to part time staff.